tprasadtp/ubuntu-post-install/docs/tasks.md

 - Install Python 3 Modules
 - Install Static binaries

-This option will honor --yes and --simulate options as individual tasks would do.
+This option will honor --autopilot and --simulate options as individual tasks would do if used with YAML.
+Lists mode does not support for selecting individiual tasks.

-### AUTOPILOT Mode
+## AUTOPILOT Mode

-`AUTOPILOT=true` will execute this task.
+Setting `AUTOPILOT=true` or passing `--autopilot` will will skip all UI prompts and confirmations and run ALL In One.

 ## Delete logs